 Short Official Bio:

 Sean M. Kennedy is an analyst of cultural politics and political cultures in the U.S. and Anglophone worlds.
 A former media professional and advocacy journalist, Dr. Kennedy is now a visiting assistant professor in the English department of Gettysburg College, where he previously served as a Consortium for Faculty Diversity postdoctoral fellow.
 Trained in Black studies, postcolonial studies, and American studies, Kennedy’s research and teaching expand understandings of global political economy, governance, and social relations; decolonization and abolition; and political, cultural, and media form.
 In this context, his first monograph (in progress), Original Gangsters: Violence, Crime, and the Genres of Liberal Democracy, demonstrates how and why liberal truth claims are produced and sustained to limit progress in multiracial, representatively governed societies.
-Kennedy holds a Ph.D. in English from the Graduate Center of the City University of New York; an M.F.A. in fiction from Rutgers University–Newark; and a B.A. in English and modern studies via the University of Virginia.
-His scholarship and public writing have appeared in numerous venues, including Social Text and The Popular Culture Studies Journal.
-A resident of New York City for 20 years, he’s currently based in the City of Brotherly Love, also known as Philly.
+Kennedy holds a Ph.D. in English from the Graduate Center of the City University of New York; an M.F.A. in fiction from Rutgers University–Newark; and a B.A. in English and modern studies from the University of Virginia.
+His scholarship and public writing have appeared in numerous places, including the academic venues Social Text and The Popular Culture Studies Journal.
+A resident of New York City for 20 years, he’s currently based in Philadelphia.

 Longer Informal Bio:

-As a teacher, I create “studio” space for my collaborators and I to engage in experimental practice in service to solving real-world problems—an endeavor for which I was recognized with the 2014 Diana Colbert Award for Innovative Teaching from the Graduate Center’s Ph.D.
+As a teacher, I create studio space for my collaborators and I to engage in experimental inquiry oriented by solving real-world problems—a mission for which I received the 2014 Diana Colbert Award for Innovative Teaching from the Graduate Center’s Ph.D.
 Program in English.
 Outside the classroom, my activities have concentrated in political organizing, including a five-year stint developing campaigns and public programming as the coordinator of advocacy and education for the CUNY Adjunct Project.
-I also got my feet wet in formal political participation through various actions within my former union at CUNY and in the Doctoral Students’ Council, where I served as an elected representative for four years.
-And, in 2014, I organized and convened “Critical Diversities and/in the Academy: Thought and Practice,” a speaker series and colloquium on academic transformation.

-In addition to numerous public writings, my scholarship has appeared in the academic journals Social Text and The Popular Culture Studies Journal (in partnership with Africology: The Journal of Pan African Studies) and I myself have appeared at myriad scholarly conferences, including those of the Modern Language Association, American Comparative Literature Association, American Studies Association, Cultural Studies Association, Critical Ethnic Studies Association, and Caribbean Studies Association.
-I’m also a monthly grassroots donor to five organizations that continue to shape my labors in and out of the academy: Critical Resistance, the Right to Counsel NYC Coalition, the Audre Lorde Project, Danspace Project, and Performance Space New York.
+In addition to numerous public writings, my scholarship has appeared in the academic journals Social Text and The Popular Culture Studies Journal (the latter in partnership with Africology: The Journal of Pan African Studies) and I myself have appeared at myriad scholarly conferences, including those of the Modern Language Association, American Comparative Literature Association, American Studies Association, Cultural Studies Association, Critical Ethnic Studies Association, and Caribbean Studies Association.
+I also broadcast “live” autotheory through my YouTube instructional series Demaster Class/Method to My Madness.

 Contact & Miscellany: